-When a decision is made that a student is not making satisfactory progress, the student, the advisor, and the Director of Graduate Studies will be informed in writing by the department.
+When a decision is made that a student is not making satisfactory progress, the student, the advisor, the Director of Graduate Studies and the Graduate College will be informed in writing by the department.
+Graduate students and advisors should consult the Graduate College Probation Policy for more information.